Why Headhunters Fail

 The Rise of Anarchy in Candidate Data

 There’s been an explosion of data on candidates, companies, and industries.
 The data are scattered like buckshot across the Internet.
-Information about passive candidates is tucked away in a myriad of databases.
+Much of the information about passive candidates is tucked away in databases.
 The information is not visible to search engines.
 Headhunters cannot simply google it.
 The information lies hidden deep within the Invisible Web.